Things to do in Pembrokeshire — A Weekend Itinerary

 There were plenty of photo opportunities and we even stumbled across a Tellytubby house.

-If you are looking for things to do in Pembrokeshire, or a weekend in Wales, and love all things about nature, then the southwest coast of Wales won’t disappoint.
+If you are looking for a three-day Pembrokeshire itinerary or a weekend in Wales and love all things nature, the southwest coast of Wales won’t disappoint.

-We were there for three magical days.
-However, at a push, you could likely cram it all into two days if needed.
+We were in Pembrokeshire for three magical days.
+However, at a push, you could likely cram it all into a two-day itinerary if needed.

-We had planned to visit Skomer Island on the first day of our weekend break.
+We had planned to visit Skomer Island on the first day of our 3 days in Pembrokeshire.
 However, the Welsh weather wasn’t playing the game.

 In fact, it was so bad that the ferries to Skomer Island weren’t even running.